Louibens/PP5-Avenue_Louise/README.md

     - A commissions page would include a form where users can fill in details of artwork that they would like to commission

+-   ### Blog

+    - A blog would help build the company brand and help with generating organic traffic through search engines

 ## Design